Sparrow

 patient and supporter

 Ann kneeling with her dog with a corn field background Growing up on a centennial farm in Ann Arbor as the oldest daughter among nine, Ann Garvey gained a firm understanding of the power of helping others early-on.
-“I’ve always believed that you give back to the community you live in,” Ann says.
+“I’ve always believed that you give back to the community you live in,” Ann said.
 “We’re in this together.
 My dad taught me that.”

 Farm tractor pulling a trailer